mabdinur/starterprojectspring/README.md

 ### Tracer Configuration

-To enable tracing in your OpenTelemetry project configure a TracerBean.
+To enable tracing in your OpenTelemetry project configure a Tracer Bean.
 This bean will be auto wired to controllers to create and propagate spans.
+This can be seen in the `Tracer otelTracer()` method below.
 If you plan to use a trace exporter remember to also include it in this configuration file.
-In [section 3](#instrumentation-using-opentelemetry-contrib-spring-in-progress) we will provide an [annotation](#configtracer) to provide this functionality.
+In [section 3](#instrumentation-using-opentelemetry-contrib-spring-in-progress) we will use an [annotation](#configtracer) to set up this configuration.

 A sample OpenTelemetry configuration using LogExporter is shown below: